versionpress/versionpress/docs/Dev-Setup.md

 If you don't need to run or debug tests from PhpStorm, running tests is as simple as:

-1. Make sure you have Docker 17+ up and running.
+1. Make sure you have Docker up and running.
 2. `cd ./plugins/versionpress/tests`
 3. `npm run tests`
+4. Inspect the results and/or look around in the WordPress site or the database.
+5. Stop the tests with `npm run stop-tests`.

-The first run fetches all the Docker images and can be quite slow but subsequent runs are almost instant.
+The first run fetches and builds Docker images and can be quite slow but subsequent runs are much faster.

 If you want to run only a **subset of tests**, e.g., unit tests, override the default Docker Compose `command`.
 Some examples: